Exploring the Alphabet of English Idioms: A Journey through ‘R’

 Justifications:

 This is an idiom because it means to manage or organize something efficiently and strictly.
-The phrase uses "tight ship" metaphorically to describe efficient management, not the literal meaning of a ship, making it idiomatic.
+The idiom uses "tight ship" metaphorically to describe efficient management, not the literal meaning of a ship, making it idiomatic.

 Origin: